Nimba-Solutions/Standard-Unlocked/README.md

 This repository contains everything you need to realize enterprise-grade Salesforce CICD practices without an enterprise-grade investment.

 The included [Github Actions](.github/workflows/README.md#releases) provide a standardized (and mostly automated!) framework for building, testing, and delivering solutions in a consistent and repeatable manner.

-We strongly advocate following a "Release Train" development model.
-When applied with discipline, we find that this approach consistently balances business demands, development rigor, and the constraints of Salesforce as a platform better than its alternatives.
+We strongly advocate adhering to a "Release Train" development methodology for Salesforce development.
+When applied with discipline, this approach consistently balances business demands, development rigor, and the unique constraints of working with Salesforce significantly better than other popular methodologies (e.g. Scrum).

 ## Salesforce Release Train Development Cadence